Arthur Lubin: Actor

 In New York, Lubin managed to get work on stage in such plays as The Red Poppy, Anything Might Happen and My Aunt from Ypsilanti.
 None of these plays were particularly successful so he moved to Hollywood, where he succeeded in getting roles in some films such as His People.
 He also acted in stage, notably at the Potboiler Act Theatre.

 In 1925, the Los Angeles Times called Lubin "one of this year's juvenile screen sensations."
 He began directing shows for the Hollywood Writers Club.

+Lubin later said "Whatever personality I had on the stage certainly wasn't photogenic.
+I was a little disappointed in the way I looked."

 As an actor, he specialized in heavy melodrama, in sharp contrast with his later work as a film director.
 He later said "every part that Joseph Schildkraut did in New York, I did... on the Coast [Los Angeles]".

 He appeared in Liliom.
 In 1925 he and some friends were charged with obscenity by the Los Angeles police for putting on a production of Eugene O'Neill's Desire Under the Elms.
 He later worked on Broadway, including Jealousy, where he replaced John Halliday opposite Fay Bainter.

 A 1926 profile described him as a "genius" actor who was very down to earth: "When I met him, it was if I were meeting a young banker or a matter of fact businessman... human and charming... not only good but awfully good looking."

 His films as an actor included The Woman on the Jury (1924), His People (1925), Bardelys the Magnificent (1926) with John Gilbert for King Vidor, Millionaires (1926), Afraid to Love (1927), The Wedding March (1928), The Bushranger (1928), Eyes of the Underworld (1929) and Times Square (1929), an early talking picture.

 Over time Lubin's interests increasingly leant towards directing.
 "On the stage I had a personality I never had in pictures," he said.
 "That's one of the reasons I got the hell out of acting."

 "Every director should have acting experience," he later said.
 "You can talk their language.
 You know the problems.
 You know how the scene should be acted.
 Too many directors are former writers.
 They have the scene in their mind but they don't know what the actor has to do to interpret it."